New Materials, New Tools

-Using materials developed before and during World War II, manufacturers created a variety of new equipment and appliances for postwar cooks.
-Plastics, nonstick coatings, and pyroceramic glass were among the most successful.
-Tupperware, Teflon, and CorningWare housewares took their place in many American kitchens next to old reliable glass jars and cast-iron and aluminum skillets.
-Brand-new electrical gadgets consumed ever greater amounts of counter space.
+Using materials developed before and during World War II, manufacturers created new equipment and appliances for postwar cooks.
+Plastics, nonstick coatings, and freezer-to-oven glass were among the most successful.
+Tupperware, Teflon, and CorningWare housewares and new electrical gadgets took their place in many kitchens next to old reliable glass jars and cast iron and aluminum skillets.

 Handlebars in the Kitchen

-Industrial designers at the OXO company created a line of kitchen tools that could be easily used by everyone, including people with disabilities.
-The first Good Grips implements, introduced in 1990, featured contoured rubber handles modeled after the grips on bicycle handlebars.
+The OXO company created Good Grips kitchen tools that could be easily used by everyone, including people with disabilities.
+Introduced in 1990, they featured contoured rubber handles modeled after the grips on bicycle handlebars.

 Good Grips tools, around 1995